ifesdjeen/ifesdjeen.github.com/articles/fabulous_adventures_with_enlive.md

 To get more familiar with Enlive, I strongly suggest going through [David Nolen's](https://github.com/swannodette/enlive-tutorial/), or [Brian Marick's](https://github.com/cgrand/enlive/wiki/Table-and-Layout-Tutorial,-Part-1:-The-Goal) tutorials.
 I'm mostly writing about our experiences with Enlive, what helped us to do what we do, and try to provide tips on how to build more complex things on top of Enlive, rather than cover it's functionality.

+Friends of mine mentioned that what I say here may be considered as not a 'traditional' way of doing things, which I do agree with.
+My major point is that Enlive could be used in many ways, and some of them are not as obvious, even though they are just as straightforward.
+If you're just starting up with Enlive, it may be helpful to see a couple of use-cases that may be or not be relevant to what you do.
+But knowing these things will definitely help you to find your own pattern.

 ## Anatomy of Enlive

 ### Tags